-- Cost-Benefit Analysis – which involves the systematic evaluation of the costs or benefits of a project, policy, or program.
+Which involves the systematic evaluation of the costs or benefits of a project, policy, or program.

-- Porter’s Five Force Model – which is a powerful tool for understanding the competitiveness in a given industry.
+Which is a powerful tool for understanding the competitiveness in a given industry.

-- 4C Model – a tool for analyzing workplace psychology using core components of motivational theory.
+A tool for analyzing workplace psychology using core components of motivational theory.

 MECE framework examples